Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 • Chronic stress elevates cortisol, which promotes abdominal fat storage

-• Poor sleep disrupts appetite-regulating hormones
+• Poor sleep disrupts the hormones that regulate appetite

 • Lab work to identify hormonal and metabolic contributors to weight gain